Ang Kwento Ni Merced

 Family Stories

-My mother, naturally, had to become the more level-headed manager.
+My mother, Lennie Gana, naturally, had to become the more level-headed manager.
 She was the one who preached the value of prudence, patience, and a healthy dose of skepticism.
-I still report back to her as often as possible, and she has the final word over our decisions.
-Despite not having the formal training I received, Mom tried to be on top of baking and restaurant trends.
-Even when I was at the back of the shop monitoring production, she would be the one pushing for new ideas and constantly encouraging us to innovate.
+Despite not having formal training, mom tried to be on top of baking and restaurant trends.
+She would be the one pushing for new ideas and constantly encouraging us to innovate.

 More so than Lola and her enthusiasm, I feel like mom was the engine that made the shop run.
-The more time I spend sitting in her chair, the more I realize the value of her work, and the advice she continues to give me and the team.
+The more time I spend sitting in her chair, the more I realize the value of her work.

 Navigating Transitions